 It was against this background that DOBAG was started in 1981 to see if genuine carpets of original design and quality could once again be created.
 Run as a co-operative by the village women, a successful cottage industry was established where, at its peak in the late 1990’s, 350 families from 35 tiny villages were members.

 During this time some very beautiful and totally original pieces were woven.
 Signed and sometimes dated by the weaver(s), these rugs had superb hand spun wool, dyed with perfect natural colours, each one unique as no cartoons were allowed.
 DOBAGs were hard wearing, colour fast and stunning rugs that could be repeatedly washed, like antique rugs, and therefore be set to last for generations.

 It is now 37 years since DOBAG was started and many changes have taken place since its peak.
 Financially these families were by now much better off and able to send their children to proper high level education.
 As a result, few young villagers now have any interest in pursuing a career weaving carpets, despite being paid considerably more than in the past.

-10-15 years ago I could select the best examples from ready stock at DOBAG.
+15-20 years ago I could select the best examples from ready stock at DOBAG.
 Now, almost every piece has to be ordered in advance, at a much higher price than before, involving many months and even years of weaving time before shipping.
-Therefore I am instead focusing on finding “old” DOBAG gems, some of which have by now acquired a wonderful patina.
-I have no doubt that the best DOBAGs are future collector’s items and that the DOBAG project, as predicted, has been a short lived but very important part of carpet history.
+I also find the more recent production lacking in originality and beauty.
+Therefore I am now focusing on finding “old” DOBAG gems, some of which have by now acquired a wonderful patina.
+I have no doubt that the best old DOBAGs are future collector’s items and that the DOBAG project, as predicted, has been a short lived but very important part of carpet history.